Thomas Sweswe: 2010

 Sweswe played in two of Zimbabwe's 2012 African Cup of Nations qualifiers, a 1–1 draw with Liberia on 5 September and a 0–0 stalemate with Cape Verde Islands on 10 October.
 He also made appearances in two friendly matches, playing the final five minutes of the 3–0 loss to Brazil on 2 June in his first game back after injury, before helping his country to a 3–1 win over Mozambique in November.

 2011

-The defender played in Zimbabwe's 1–0 defeat to Mali on 26 March in an 2012 African Cup of Nations qualifier.
+The defender played in Zimbabwe's 1–0 defeat to Mali on 26 March in a 2012 African Cup of Nations qualifier.
 He made his second appearance of 2011 in the return fixture against Mali, on 5 June, which Zimbabwe won 2–1.